Key takeaways

 4. Check if your site is SEO-friendly

 Google has many SEO guidelines.
-Use a tool to scan your website and fix technical issues—try our SEO checker.
+Use a tool to scan your website and fix technical issues – try our SEO checker.
+This is a basic step in learning how to make a website more engaging for search engines and users.

 I recommend Morningscore (👉get a 14-day free trial), but there are many good tools.
 We’ve analyzed the best ones here.